HackYourFuture/curriculum/student-manual.md

 ## 1. Planning <a name="planning"></a>
 The first part of studying should be to make a study plan.

-Your homework will consist of various components.
-You will need to:
-* read/watch a certain amount of information (videos/articles),
-* apply this knowledge in the homework exercises.
-* prepare questions for the Q&A on Sunday

 Every week consists of five main activities: (1.)
 Read the reading material.
 (2.)
 Watch the online lectures.
 (2.)
 Make the homework for the current week.
 (3.)
 Participate in the Q&A session.
 (4.)
 Implement the feedback on your previous homework.

 Before you start doing anything, it’s good to plan your week ahead.
 Divide the large amounts of tasks into small pieces, and think about how much time you expect to spend on each task by having a quick look at it.